 “Pain is the output.
 Nociception is one of the inputs.
 All of the inputs are evaluated when we’re talking about pain, I think, according to this question: How dangerous is this?
 Based on everything I know, which is all of the information available to me right now, how dangerous is this really?” ~ Dr. Lorimer Moseley, pain researcher and physiotherapist, University of South Australia

-Given the vast research and weight of evidence that pain is a sum of psychosocial factors (e.g. emotions, cognition, expectations, beliefs, culture) and biological factors (e.g. nervous system, musculoskeletal system, hormones).
-How we feel and react to pain depends on these interactions of factors.
-Sometimes one factor contributes to pain higher than others at certain circumstances.
+Given the vast research and weight of evidence that pain is a sum of psychosocial factors, how we feel and react to pain depends on these interactions.
+Sometimes one factor contributes to pain higher than others under certain circumstances.
 (13)

-Take home advice: Spend less time in any one position and give your neck and shoulders frequent breaks when texting or working at a computer.
+Take home advice: Spend less time in any one position and give your neck and shoulders more frequent “movement breaks” when texting or working at a computer.

 1. Hansraj KK.
 Assessment of stresses in the cervical spine caused by posture and position of the head.
 Surg Technol Int.
 2014 Nov;25:277-9.